-For this Unit, learners will be required to demonstrate technological skills, knowledge and understanding of mechanisms and structures.
+For this Unit, learners will be required to demonstrate technological skills, knowledge and understanding in the context of mechanical and pneumatic systems.

 Evidence of Outcomes may take many forms, including oral or written evidence, or may be demonstrated by carrying out practical tasks.
 Evidence of Outcomes and Assessment Standards may be generated during one or more activities.
-Although learners are expected to develop a range of mechanical and structural solutions for Outcome 2, evidence is only required for one.
+Although learners are expected to develop a range of mechanical or pneumatic solutions for Outcome 2, evidence is only required for one.

-Exemplification of assessment will be provided in Unit Assessment Support.
+Exemplification of assessment is provided in the Unit Assessment Support.
 Advice and guidance on possible approaches to assessment is provided in the Unit Support Notes.